Nukesor/libwifi/README.md

 There are a few benchmarks in the `benches` folder, which can be run by calling `cargo bench`.

-Right now, parsing a `Beacon` frame, which is one of the more complex frames, takes `~1 µs` on a i7-8550U. \
+Right now, parsing a `Beacon` frame, which is one of the more complex frames, takes `~300ns` on a `AMD Ryzen 7 7840HS`. \
-Parsing a `Data` frame takes `~84 ns`.
+Parsing a `Data` frame takes `~28 ns`.

-If we take this as a rough guideline, you can roughly expect a million frames per second per core on that CPU.
+If we take this as a rough guideline, you can roughly expect 3-35 million frames per second per core on that CPU, depending on frame type.

-**Disclaimer:** This will most likely become slower, as more missing features/parsers will be added to the library.
-Anyhow, I don't expect this to drop below 100k frames/s.

 ## Roadmap and TODOs